⚡ Free Tool + Guide

 3

-Restart your router and device
+Restart your router monthly

 4